ChristianOellers/ChristianOellers/README.md

 ✨ &nbsp;Codeconut builds modern web applications with React, Angular, Symfony and WordPress for startups to corporate scale businesses.
 Alongside I'm available for freelancing.

-✨ &nbsp;In my spare time, I challenge myself with learning traditional arts, Piano, and the magical misuse of modern technologies in probably unintended ways.
+✨ &nbsp;In my spare time, I challenge myself with learning foreign languages, traditional arts, and the magical misuse of modern technologies in probably unintended ways.

 <br><br>